Man found sleeping in vehicle arrested

 A Norfolk man was arrested on suspicion of driving under the influence — third offense on Sunday.

-A police officer saw a man sleeping in the driver’s seat of a vehicle at about 1:30 a.m.
+A police officer saw a man sleeping in the driver’s seat of a vehicle at about 1:30 a.m. in the 400 block of Elm Avenue.
 He knocked on the window several times, but the driver didn’t wake up, said Capt.
 Michael Bauer in a press release.

 The officer opened the door to check on the driver and could smell alcohol, Bauer said.